Criticism of religion: Suppression of scientific progress

-John William Draper and Andrew Dickson White, authors of the conflict thesis, have argued that when a religion offers a complete set of answers to the problems of purpose, morality, origins, or science, it often discourages exploration of those areas by suppressing curiosity, denies its followers a broader perspective and can prevent social, moral and scientific progress.
+During the 19th century, the conflict thesis developed.
+John William Draper and Andrew Dickson White argued that when a religion offers a complete set of answers, it often discourages exploration of those areas by suppressing curiosity, denies its followers a broader perspective and can prevent social, moral and scientific progress.
 Examples cited in their writings include the trial of Galileo and Giordano Bruno's execution.

-During the 19th century, the conflict thesis developed.
-According to this model, any interaction between religion and science must inevitably lead to open hostility, with religion usually taking the part of the aggressor against new scientific ideas.
+According to this model, interaction between religion and science leads to hostility, with religion usually taking the part of the aggressor against new scientific ideas.
 The historical conflict thesis was a popular historiographical approach in the history of science during the late 19th and early 20th centuries, but its original form had been discredited by the 1980s and is not held by historians of science today.
 Despite that, conflict theory remains a popular view among the general public and is limited to a few sets of controversies such as creation–evolution, stem cells, and birth control.
-Books such as The God Delusion still argue for the conflict thesis.
+Books such as The God Delusion and Faith Versus Fact still argue for the conflict thesis.

 Studies on the actual beliefs held by scientists show that most scientists globally do not subscribe to conflict thesis and instead the majority believe that the relation between science and religion is independence or collaboration.
 Historians of science including John Hedley Brooke and Ronald Numbers consider the "religion vs. science" concept an oversimplification, and prefer to take a more nuanced view of the subject.
 These historians cite, for example, the Galileo affair and the Scopes trial; and assert that these were not purely instances of conflict between science and religion as personal and political factors also weighed heavily in the development of each.
 In addition, some historians contend that religious organizations figure prominently in the broader histories of many sciences, with many of the scientific minds until the professionalization of scientific enterprise (in the 19th century) being clergy and other religious thinkers.
 Some historians contend that many scientific developments such as Kepler's laws and the 19th-century reformulation of physics in terms of energy were explicitly driven by religious ideas.